Maheta Molango: Career

 Molango began his professional career at Atletico Madrid when he was aged 18, following a successful trial with the club he signed a two-year professional contract.
 Molango signed a three-year contract with Brighton & Hove Albion, after impressing then-manager Mark McGhee during a two-week trial for the club in the summer of 2004, shortly after being released by SV Wacker Burghausen in Germany.
-His career at Brighton got off to quick start, scoring a goal just 12 seconds into his debut versus Reading at Madejski Stadium.
+His career at Brighton got off to a quick start, scoring a goal just 12 seconds into his debut versus Reading at Madejski Stadium.
 Despite his early goal, Brighton fell 3–2.
 Shortly after, Molango had a falling out with McGhee and after six total appearances, would not make another appearance in the 2004–05 season.

 In the summer of 2005, Brighton allowed Molango to pursue a move elsewhere.
 After a successful trial with Lincoln City, Keith Alexander signed Molango on 3 August on a season-long loan.
 He scored his first and only goal for Lincoln in a 5-1 League Cup victory over Crewe Alexandra on 23 August 2005.
 In December 2005, while still at Lincoln City, Brighton informed Molango that he did not have a future with the Seagulls.
 After being sent back to Brighton by Keith Alexander, he again went on loan, this time to UB Conquense for the remainder of the 2005–06 season.
 He debuted for the club in their 1-1 Segunda División B home draw with UD Almansa on 29 January 2006 and went on to make eight league appearances for the club without finding the net.

 At the start of the 2006–07 season, Molango went on loan to League One side Oldham Athletic on a month's loan.
 On 12 August 2006, he scored his only goal for the Latics in a 1–0 win over Swansea City.
 After six appearances and one goal for the club, Oldham decided not to renew his loan.

 After returning to Brighton, Molango was given another chance under manager Dean Wilkins after Jake Robinson fell to an illness.
 However, Brighton lost to Carlisle United 3–1.
 Molango failed to impress Wilkins in the loss, who loaned him out to Wrexham the following week on a one-month loan.
 At Wrexham, Molango earned four starts including one in the FA Cup.
 However, his loan again was unrenewed, effectively sending him back to Brighton.
 After failing to make any more first-team appearances, Brighton and Molango agreed to part ways several months before his three-year contract was set to expire.

 The day after ending his career with Brighton, Molango signed with Conference National side Grays Athletic until the end of the 2006–07 season.
 However, after just two league appearances for the Essex club, he was released after just a month.

+As a player, his last team was Unión Adarve in group one of the Preferente de Madrid.

 Molango represented Congo Under-21s, making six appearances for the team.